microsoft/semantic-kernel/samples/apps/copilot-chat-app/webapp/README.md

     brew install mkcert
     ```

-    For installation on other OS and advanced topics (i.e., supported root stores), see the [official mkcert installation guide](https://github.com/FiloSottile/mkcert#installation).
+    For installation on Linux, other operating systems, and advanced topics (e.g., supported root stores), see the [official mkcert installation guide](https://github.com/FiloSottile/mkcert#installation).

-1. Create a new local CA by running
+1. Create a new local certificate authority (CA) by running
     ```
     mkcert -install
     ```